Voyage to the Bottom of the Sea: Plot

-The state-of-the-art nuclear submarine, Seaview, is on diving trials in the Arctic Ocean.
+A state-of-the-art nuclear submarine, the Seaview, is on diving trials in the Arctic Ocean.
 Seaview is designed by scientist Admiral Harriman Nelson (USN-Ret).
 Captain Lee Crane is Seaview's Commanding Officer.
 The mission includes being out of radio contact for 96 hours while under the Arctic ice cap.
 The polar ice begins to crack and melt, with boulder-size pieces sinking into the ocean around the submerged submarine.
 Surfacing, they discover the sky is on fire.
 After rescuing scientist Miguel Alvarez and his dog at Ice Floe Delta, Seaview receives a radio message from Mission Director Inspector Bergan at the Bureau of Marine Exploration.
-After piercing the Van Allen radiation belt, a meteor shower caught on fire, resulting in an increase in the global temperature.
+While piercing the Van Allen radiation belt, a meteor shower set it on fire, resulting in an increase in the global temperature.

 The President summons Admiral Nelson to a United Nations Emergency Scientific meeting.
 Nelson and Commodore Lucius Emery have devised a plan to end the catastrophe.
 Seaview arrives in New York Harbor two days later.
 According to Nelson and Emery's calculations, if the increasing temperature is not stopped, it will become irreversible and the Earth will die in about three weeks.
 Nelson and Emery propose extinguishing the fire by launching a nuclear missile at the burning belt from the Mariana Islands.
 A nuclear explosion should extinguish the flames, "amputating" the belt from the Earth.
 Seaview can fire the missile.
 The chief scientist and head delegate, Vienna's Emilio Zucco, rejects Nelson's plan as too risky.
 He believes the composition of the belt's gasses will cause the fire to soon burn itself out.
 Nelson disagrees with Zucco's theory, claiming that his estimated burn-out point is incorrect.
 However, Nelson and Emery's plan is rejected.
 The two leave the proceedings intending to get authorization directly from the President himself.

 The Seaview races to reach the optimal firing position above the Pacific Ocean's Mariana Trench in time for the needed angle of trajectory.
 Nelson and Crane attempt tapping the Rio-to-London telephone cable, trying to reach the President.
 During the cable tapping attempt, Crane and Alvarez battle a giant squid.
 They can only tap into the London cable, and Nelson learns there has been no contact with the U.S. for 35 hours.